 Everyone should speak

 Fixing this can be very challenging indeed.
 Once a dominant voice starts talking, it can be difficult to stop.
-Even if the moderator has the authority to step in, in practice it can feel awkward to interrupt someone mid-flow.
+Even if the moderator has the authority to step in, it can feel awkward to interrupt someone mid-flow.

-So you need to take specific steps to enforce equal time for everyone.
+So, we must take specific steps to enforce equal time for everyone.
 If you’ve familiarized yourself with virtual meeting best practices, you may have used one of these techniques before.